Rowen-S/Rowen-S/README.md

 #### 🌱 Things I am currently working on:
-- Learn Solidity contract development
+- Develop a good contract
 #### :muscle: Things I am challenging myself with:
 - Waking up earlier to make good use of the day
 - Coding at least 6 hours a day